goaver/api-integration/docs/check-advanced.md

 - <b>fileContent (required)</b> - Base64 image (JPG or PNG) Data URL of the image containing page of the document to be uploaded.
 Information about Data URL can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs)

 ## GET /api/check/{id}/submit
 <p>After all the required data and images are uploaded for the required check types and supplemental document types, this endpoint is called to finalize and process the check.
-If the check is able to be completed immediately, it will return the full results of the check, otherwise the status will be returned and the results can be retrieved after the check is completed asynchronously.</p>
+If the check is able to be completed immediately, it will return the full results of the check, otherwise the status will be returned and the results can be retrieved after the check is completed asynchronously.
+This will perform all validation required based on the specified check types defined as to what user information and documents need to be present - if any element is missing, an error will be returned reflecting the missing information.</p>

 ### Request Parameters
 - [Path] <b>id (required)</b> - The unique identifier returned from the check create call